thijssmudde/stopwatch_RN/README.md

 7. RESTART clears all the laps and zeroes the times.
 8. Resume makes the timer continue.
 9. Use proper colors for the buttons.

-Questions:
-- Make the statusbar light-content

-2 problems:
-- Resuming doesnt count directly
-- Pressing lap only when running